 Justin Shave is one of Australia’s preeminent music producers and musical directors who works simultaneously across the TV, record and advertising industries.
 With a string of platinum record hits to his name, Shave has helped artists and brands around the world find their sound.
 His life goal is to use AI to download and map his musical brain.

 Feature image of Prof Toby Walsh courtesy of UNSW.
-This Sounds Like Science is a series of free lunchtime events at City Recital Hall presented by Inspiring Australia.
+By Jackie Randles, Manager Inspiring Australia NSW and curator of This Sounds Like Science, a series of free lunchtime events at City Recital Hall presented by Inspiring Australia.